Lynx-Business/loadz_totem_deploy/README.md

   "versionCode 15"
   versionName "1.0.15"

-- After you generate a new build that have this format like a name "loadz-release-V{versionName}.apk"
+- After you generate a new build that have this format like a name "loadz-release-V{versionName}-bigdisplay.apk"
   ```

 ## Upload an Apk to Github